rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 3. And finally, you move onto the last section [Testing Applications](#testing-applications) where you are  going to test the resiliency of these applications.

-    First you will learn the type of failures we are going to test.

-    And then, for each type of failure, you will run two scenarios.
+    For each type of failure, there are two test scenarios.
 The **unhappy** path -prefixed with the symbol :x:- where you test an application which is **not** resilient to the failure.
 And a **happy** path -prefixed with the symbol :white_check_mark:- where you test an application which is resilient to the failure.

     There is a [resiliency matrix](#resiliency-matrix) that can help you assess which application is right for you depending on what failures is able to handle.